AIRCentre/julia-web-app-example/README.md

    - `-p 8000:8000`:
      - Maps the host's port 8000 to the container's port 8000.
    - `my-julia-dashboard`: Specifies the name of the image to create a container from.

+   Now, navigate to `http://localhost:8080` and check if the dashboard is loaded correctly.

+   If the page loads, it means we have sucessfully depolyed our containerized application.

+   To stop the application, click on the terminal window and press `Ctrl+C`.
+The container will stop and be removed automaticaly.

+### 3.6.
+Creating the GitHub Actions CI Workflow

+We can now move on to the creation of a CI workflow that performs testing, containerization and distribution of our application automatically on every commit.